Model Editing as a Robust and Denoised variant of DPO: A Case Study on Toxicity: Abstract

 \section{Abstract}

 Recent alignment algorithms such as direct preference optimization (DPO) have been developed to improve the safety of large language models (LLMs) by training these models to match human behaviors exemplified by preference data.
-However, these methods are both computationally intensive and lacking in controllability and transparency, making them prone to jailbreaking and inhibiting their widespread use.
-Furthermore, these tuning-based methods require large-scale preference data for training and are susceptible to noisy preference data.
-In this paper, we introduce a tuning-free alignment alternative (\method) and demonstrate its effectiveness under the use case of toxicity reduction.
-Grounded on theory from factor analysis, \method is a sample-efficient model editing approach that identifies a toxic subspace in the model parameter space and reduces model toxicity by projecting away the detected subspace.
+However, these methods are both computationally intensive and lacking in controllability and transparency, inhibiting their widespread use.
+Furthermore, these tuning-based methods require large-scale preference data for training and are susceptible to noise in this data.
+In this paper, we introduce a tuning-free alignment alternative, \method (\underline{Pro}jection \underline{F}ilter for \underline{S}ubspaces), and demonstrate its effectiveness under the use case of toxicity reduction.
+Grounded on theory from factor analysis, \method is a sample-efficient model editing approach that identifies a toxic subspace in the model parameter space and reduces model toxicity by projecting away the detected toxic subspace.
 The toxic subspace is identified by extracting preference data embeddings from the language model, and removing non-toxic information from these embeddings.
 We show that \method is more sample-efficient than DPO, further showcasing greater robustness to noisy data.
-Finally, we establish both theoretical and empirical connections between \method and DPO, showing that \method can be interpreted as a denoised version of a single DPO step.
+Finally, we attempt to connect tuning based alignment with editing, by establishing both theoretical and empirical connections between \method and DPO, showing that \method can be interpreted as a denoised version of a single DPO step.
 Our code is available at \url{https://github.com/Uppaal/detox-edit}.